 Play a very short passage, a short sentence, then repeat.
 Don’t read the transcript; just repeat, trying to imitate the speaker as if you were an actor.
 Repeat as many times as necessary.
 Once you have the pronunciation down, then, and only then, you can look at the transcript and translation if you need to figure out the meaning of a word or two.

 If you are more advanced, read out loud over the voice that is reading, and study how your pronunciation differs.

 Pay close attention to the word grouping, where the reader breathes, and don’t forget to respect the liaisons and the eventual glidings.

-Train with questions/answers out loud
+Practice with questions/answers out loud

 A great way to practice speaking is to ask short questions on a text and answer them.
 First of all, that will give you good training on question building, which is an essential part of conversation.
 Then you can answer the questions and practice your speaking ability.
 Use the companion workbook I developed to accompany my audio novel “Une Semaine à Paris, a traveler’s guide with a novel twist“.

 When memorizing new vocabulary, remember that it’s not because you understand the French word that you could come up with it.
 I have seen people approach lists of vocabulary by looking at the French and seeing if they can understand the English; this is good to build your understanding, but not your speaking ability.